microsoft/clarification-qgen-globalinfo/README.md

 # Improving Clarification Question Generation using Global Knowledge

-> This repository contains code for the model described in the following paper:
+Code coming soon for the model described in the following paper:

 Ask what’s missing and what’s useful: Improving Clarification Question Generation using Global Knowledge<br/>
 <i>To appear in the proceedings of Association of Computational Linguistics ACL2020</i><br/>